Architecturally significant requirements: Heuristics

-When a requirement specifies a software system’s quality attributes; refers to its core features; imposes constraints on it; or defines the environment in which it will run, it is likely to be architecturally significant.
+When a requirement specifies a software system’s quality attributes, refers to its core features, imposes constraints on it, or defines the environment in which it will run, it is likely to be architecturally significant.

 See discussion of design vs. architecture under software architecture for additional criteria of architectural significance.

 Elicitation

-Like all non-functional requirements and quality attribute requirements, architecturally significant requirements should be specified in a SMART way.
+Like all non-functional requirements and quality attributes, architecturally significant requirements should be specified SMART.
 Quality attribute scenarios are one way to achieve the S (specific) and the M (measured) criteria in SMART.
 The Software Engineering Institute recommends Quality Attribute Workshops for this effort.
-It has been suggested to keep architecture analysis and design lightweight and flexible; quality attribute trees for certain application genres and technology domains can support such approaches.
+It has been suggested that architecture analysis and design be kept lightweight and flexible; quality attribute trees for specific application genres and technology domains can support such approaches.

-It is important to communicate the elicited architecturally significant requirements, and any other architectural artifacts, in a notation and language that is comprehensible for the target audience (in particular, business stakeholders).
+Communicating the elicited architecturally significant requirements and any other architectural artifacts in a comprehensible notation and language for the target audience (particularly business stakeholders) is essential.

 Impact

 Architecturally significant requirements are used in software design to drive and justify architectural decisions; if not satisfied properly, they contribute to the accumulation of technical debt.
 For instance, failure to meet security and compliance requirements complicates the system and process assurance audits and increases the risk of audit findings.
-Exemplary advice on how to address system quality attributes (including architecturally significant requirements) is available in the literature.
+Exemplary advice on addressing system quality attributes (including architecturally significant requirements) is available in the literature.